Basic Purpose of Accounting

 Deriving information needed from the accounting records

-Mr. Oberoi in need of informationOne day (after the accounting recorded was filled for 200 days), Mr. Oberoi, called Mr. Kallu Singh and told him that he wanted to know whether Mrs. Vimla was due to them or if they had to pay anything to Mrs. Vimla.
+One day, after 200 days of recording, Mr. Oberoi called Mr. Kallu Singh and told him that he wanted to know whether Mrs. Vimla was due to them or if they had to pay anything to Mrs. Vimla.

-How would Kallu Singh derive the information Mr. Oberoi needs?At the time of writing the accounting records, whenever there was a transaction involving Mrs. Vimla, Kallu Singh used to mention her name.
-Therefore he could derive the information needed by Mr. Oberoi, by locating all the transactions where Mrs. Vimla's name appears and analysing them.
+At the time of writing the accounting records, whenever there was a transaction involving Mrs. Vimla, Kallu Singh used to mention her name.
+Therefore he can derive the information Mr. Oberoi needs, by locating all the transactions where Mrs. Vimla's name appears and analysing them.

 The data collected by Mr. Kallu Singh